-An optional redemption feature of Debt Securities is likely to limit their market value.
-During any period when the Issuer may elect to redeem Debt Securities, the market value of those Debt Securities generally will not rise substantially above the price at which they can be redeemed.
+An optional redemption feature of Debt Securities including in the case of a Tax Event or (in respect of Subordinated Bonds only) a Capital Event is likely to limit their market value.
+During any period when the Issuer may elect to redeem Debt Securities, or when the Issuer is perceived by the market to have a redemption right available to it, the market value of those Debt Securities generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.